 When you were a child do you remember playing in mud, splashing in puddles, or jumping in piles of fallen leaves?
 I sure do!
-As I raise my two boys, I try my best to preserve and recreate what I experienced growing up, which was freedom in nature to play and get dirty.
+As I raise my kids, I try my best to preserve and recreate what I experienced growing up, which was freedom in nature to play and get dirty.

 These days, I’m constantly reminded of how times have changed.
 What I now witness on a regular basis are parents immediately reaching for the hand sanitizer the instant a child gets his or her hands dirty at the park.
 It’s almost as if, as a culture, we’ve become obsessed with cleanliness.